The Battle of the Water Futures

 We are committed to the model's integrity and, based on competitor feedback, we will continuously test and refine the model (e.g., balancing electricity and infrastructure costs) to ensure it remains physically sound and balanced.
 If you identify any significant inconsistencies, please inform us and we will review them promptly.

-All versions are archived on Zenodo, with the latest version establishing the official standard.
-An open-source evaluator will also be released in the WaterBenchmarkHub (Artelt, 2025), allowing competitors to test their solutions before the final submission.
+All versions are archived on Zenodo, with the latest version establishing the official standard (Zanutto et al. 2025).
+An open-source evaluator will also be released in the WaterBenchmarkHub (Artelt et al. 2025), allowing competitors to test their solutions before the final submission.

 \hypertarget{background-and-motivation}{